danielmcheng1/drone/writeup.md

 _Note_: For those unfamiliar with drones, you control the drone aircraft (left image) using a remote controller (right image), which transmits commands at 2.4 to 2.483 GHz.
 You then connect your phone to the remote controller, allowing you to not only issue commands directly from an app, but to also view a live camera feed of the drone's point of view.

-### Downloading Photos
+### Photo Download
 For the first two days, I experimented with the basics of flying a drone and taking photos.
 I first confirmed that the image quality was more than sufficient for my photo service (the photos came out as 12000 MP, a resolution far higher than most web browsers need for rendering).
 Secondly, I tested flying simple automated flights ("missions").

 During this phase, I ran into a roadblock with displaying the drone image in real-time on a website.
 When a photo is captured, the drone only stores the images on the SD card loaded on the physicial aircraft.
 However, I needed to download those photos from the aircraft to my mobile device--so that I could then immediately push those photos to my web server.
 Otherwise, the images would remain stuck on the aircraft until it landed.
 Furthermore, this image download had to occur programmatically, so that scheduled and triggered flights could push images automatically without any human intervention.

 Hence, to deliver on this feature, I sought out a DJI mobile app that could reliably download all images captured during a flight to local phone storage.
-Photos could then be pushed (using an app like [BotSync] (https://play.google.com/store/apps/details?id=com.botsync)) to the EC2 hosting my web server.
+Photos could then be pushed (using an app like [BotSync](https://play.google.com/store/apps/details?id=com.botsync)) to the EC2 hosting my web server.

 Should this prove impossible, I had a backup plan to install an Eyefi card on the aircraft--so that at the very least, images could automatically transmit once the drone landed in the wifi area.
 This would incur a slight delay in streaming to the website, but this would still allow for fully automated upload of images without human intervention.